-Also, At the time of interview, the first ever techno museum, The Museum of Modern Electronic Music, had been announced for a 2017 opening in Frankfurt, and Mills adds: “I’m not really surprised by it, we’ll see more of these kinds of things happening in the near future.
+Also, At the time of interview, the Museum of Modern Electronic Music had been announced for a 2017 opening in Frankfurt, and Mills adds: “I’m not really surprised by it, we’ll see more of these kinds of things happening in the near future.
 Only a few people, such as DJs, the ones that have had the opportunity to constantly travel the planet to see it in action really understand the magnitude and how impactful it has become over the decades.
 A museum is an institution that the society preserves as a cultural depository of things we deem as important to the evolution of our world.
 From my point of view, it makes perfectly good sense.”

 Mills is resident artist at the Louvre from February-June and exhibitions include a duet with classical pianist Mikhail Rudy, a self-directed film tribute to ancient Egypt through contemporary dance and a rewrite of a film about space exploration with science-fiction writer David Calvo.